Arvoxis/Arvoxis/README.md

 ### About Me

-Second-year CS undergrad at VIT Vellore.
-I build end-to-end AI systems — from edge inference pipelines on NVIDIA Jetson hardware to full-stack web apps backed by LLMs.
+Third-year CS undergrad at VIT Vellore.
+I build end-to-end AI systems, from edge inference pipelines on NVIDIA Jetson hardware to full-stack web apps backed by LLMs.
 Most of my work sits at the intersection of computer vision, NLP, and real-world Indian-context problems.

+-  Interned as an **AI Intern at Skylark Drones**, shipping 5 production defect-detection models for drone-based power transmission tower inspection, plus the evaluation and inference tooling behind them
--  Built **Hawk-I** — a drone infrastructure inspection system with dual-model edge inference (YOLOv11n TensorRT INT8 + Grounding DINO), DINOv2 temporal anomaly detection, and Gemma-3 LLM report generation
+-  Built **Hawk-I**, a drone infrastructure inspection system with dual-model edge inference (YOLOv11n TensorRT INT8 + Grounding DINO), DINOv2 temporal anomaly detection, and Gemma-3 LLM report generation
--  Built **KisanSathi** — an offline-first crop disease detection app with a MobileNetV2 TFLite model (~94% val accuracy) and federated learning module
+-  Built **KisanSathi**, an offline-first crop disease detection app with a MobileNetV2 TFLite model and a Random Forest crop recommender
 -  Exploring **deep learning architectures**, **edge AI deployment**, and **LLM orchestration**
 -  Open to collaborating on ML/AI projects, open-source tools, and hackathon teams
--  Actively targeting **AI/ML internships** for Summer 2025
+-  Open to **AI/ML and software engineering internships** for Summer 2027

 ---